py4mac/approaching-any-ml-problem/README.md

-# Study of "Approaching-any-ml-problem" book (wip)
+# Study of "Approaching-any-ml-problem" book

 On-going study of "Approaching (Almost) Any Machine Learning Problem" book